- Written by Patricia Hobbs Patricia Hobbs

 - Created: 18 May 2015 18 May 2015

 - Hits: 20537 20537

-I have done autosomal DNA testing from all three of the major testing companies (FamilyTree DNA, Ancestry, and 23 and Me).
-I spend most of my time with Ancestry matches trying to get them to transfer their results to GedMatch.
-This is to explain why and give me a place to give instructions without repeating them over and over again.
+I have done autosomal DNA testing through all four of the major testing companies (FamilyTreeDNA, AncestryDNA, MyHeritage and 23 and Me).
+I spend most of my time with AncestryDNA matches trying to get them to transfer their results to GEDmatch.
+This is to explain why and give me a place to give instructions without having to repeat them.

-Ancestry only tells you that you match people.
-It attempts to tell you how you match, but it only does that by comparing your trees and finding a matching couple in both.
-Unfortunately that is not reliable because you may be related in more than one way and not know about other ways you might be related.
+AncestryDNA tells you only that you match people.
+It identifies the common ancestor by locating the same people in trees of the match who are also in yours.
+This may not reliable because you may be related in more than one way or you may have unidentified ancestors you share.
 Part of the reason we do DNA testing is to learn about ancestors we do not know about yet.
 The matching is only as good as the genealogical work (whether good or bad) that has gone into constructing the trees.

-The two other companies (FamilyTree DNA and 23 and Me) give tools that allow matches to discover on what chromosome and on what segment on the chromosome people match.
+The other companies (FamilyTreeDNA, MyHeritage, and 23andMe) give tools that allow matches to discover on what chromosome and on what segment on the chromosome people match.
 It is then up to you to search the genealogies and attempt to discover the most recent common ancestral couple.
 If two people match on the same chromosome and segment and they discover a common ancestral couple, they can hypothesize

 I have tested several other relatives in various lines only through FamilyTree DNA.
 But I've uploaded results to GedMatch for all of those relatives.
 Gedmatch accepts raw data from all three testing companies.
 Therefore you get a much larger pool of potential matches.
-Increasing the pool of possible matches is a great benefit for people testing with all three companies, but Ancestry testers derive the greatest benefit because they can finally see the "segment data," i.e., on what chromosome and segment their matches lie.
+Increasing the pool of possible matches is a great benefit for people testing with all three companies, but AncestryDNA testers derive the greatest benefit because they can finally see the "segment data," i.e., on what chromosome and segment their matches lie.
 For some of us who have proactively tested multiple relatives, we also may be able to tell you that you also match one of those relatives and therefore narrow the match to a specific branch.

 Under the DNA menu tab, choose "Your DNA Results Summary" from the drop-down menu.

-Go to GedMatch.
+Go to GEDmatch.
 After the words "Not Registered?" click on the link to create an account.
-Once you have an account, log in
+Once you have an account, log in.